Hanif Kureishi: Personal life

 Kureishi was living in West London in 2016.
 His entry in Who's Who lists his recreations as "music, cricket, sitting in pubs".

 Although he acknowledges his father's Pakistani roots, Kureishi rarely visits Pakistan.
 A 2012 visit sponsored by the British Council was his first trip to Pakistan in 20 years.
 Kureishi's uncle was the writer, columnist and Pakistani cricket commentator and team manager Omar Kureishi.
 The poet Maki Kureishi was his aunt.

 He is bisexual.
 He has twin boys from his relationship with film producer Tracey Scoffield and a younger son from a previous relationship.

 Kureishi's family have accused him of exploiting them with thinly disguised references in his work, with his sister Yasmin writing a letter to The Guardian about it.
 She says that his descriptions of her family's working-class roots are fictitious, and their father was not a bitter old man.
 Yasmin takes issue with her brother for his thinly-disguised autobiographical references in his first novel The Buddha of Suburbia, as well as for the image of his own past that he portrays in newspaper interviews.
-Hanif's father felt that Hanif had robbed him of his dignity in The Buddha of Suburbia, and didn't speak to him for many months.
+Hanif's father felt that Hanif had robbed him of his dignity in The Buddha of Suburbia, and did not speak to him for many months.
 There was further furore with the publication of Intimacy, as the story was assumed to be autobiographical.

 In early 2013, Kureishi lost his life savings in a suspected fraud.

 In 2014, the British Library announced that it would be acquiring the archive of Kureishi's documents spanning 40 years of his writing life.
 The body of work was to include diaries, notebooks and drafts.

 On 26 December 2022, Kureishi fell while on holiday in Rome, sustaining spinal injuries that left him tetraplegic and unable to move his limbs.
 He has described experiencing a near-death state in the minutes after the fall and credited his partner, Isabella d'Amico, with helping him remain calm until emergency services arrived.
 Following surgery and a long rehabilitation, Kureishi began documenting his recovery in a widely read Substack blog, later collected in his 2024 memoir Shattered, which interweaves diary entries, reflections on disability, and commentary on the creative process after physical trauma.

 In September 2024, the BBC released a biographical documentary "In My Own Words" by his close friend Nigel Williams in which the writer revisits his life and career via the medium of old archive footage.